Eastern Bloc: Economic growth

 There was significant progress made in the economy in countries such as the Soviet Union.
 In 1980, the Soviet Union took first place in Europe and second worldwide in terms of industrial and agricultural production, respectively.
 In 1960, the USSR's industrial output was only 55% that of America, but this increased to 80% in 1980.

 With the change of the Soviet leadership in 1964, there were significant changes made to economic policy.
 The Government on 30 September 1965 issued a decree "On improving the management of industry" and the 4 October 1965 resolution "On improving and strengthening the economic incentives for industrial production".
-The main initiator of these reforms was Premier A. Kosygin.
+The main initiator of these reforms was Premier Alexei Kosygin.
 Kosygin's reforms on agriculture gave considerable autonomy to the collective farms, giving them the right to the contents of private farming.
 During this period, there was the large-scale land reclamation program, the construction of irrigation channels, and other measures.
 In the period 1966–1970, the gross national product grew by over 35%.
 Industrial output increased by 48% and agriculture by 17%.
 In the eighth Five-Year Plan, the national income grew at an average rate of 7.8%.
 In the ninth Five-Year Plan (1971–1975), the national income grew at an annual rate of 5.7%.
 In the tenth Five-Year Plan (1976–1981), the national income grew at an annual rate of 4.3%.

 The Soviet Union made noteworthy scientific and technological progress.
 Unlike countries with more market-oriented economies, scientific and technological potential in the USSR was used in accordance with a plan on the scale of society as a whole.

 In 1980, the number of scientific personnel in the USSR was 1.4 million.
 The number of engineers employed in the national economy was 4.7 million.
 Between 1960 and 1980, the number of scientific personnel increased by a factor of 4.
 In 1975, the number of scientific personnel in the USSR amounted to one-fourth of the total number of scientific personnel in the world.
 In 1980, as compared with 1940, the number of invention proposals submitted was more than 5 million.
 In 1980, there were 10 all-Union research institutes, 85 specialised central agencies, and 93 regional information centres.